priyesh009/aws-data-project/codes/aws_lambda_codes/recursiveLambda/readme.md

 ### Considerations
 The following points were considered before on-boarding the data:

 - As the Volume of the data was not very high in the source DB therefore, the decision to onboard the data with AWS Recursive Lambda was finalized.
+Hence, this is not recommended for the tables with huge data.
 - As per the test I performed with the Lambda function.
 I was able to copy more than 5-6 GBs od data before erroring out with 15min timeout.
 So, basically we can easily copy data from source table even if it is around 5-6 GB.

 - In case we get terabytes of data per table then I would make sense to pivot to ECS fargate for data on-boarding.

 - The Data will only land in S3 if the source tables are not empty.
 - The Lambda Function can be invoked on a desired frequency with the help of Event Bridge Rules.
--

 ### Technical Details